OetziCS/dynamicweather/README.md

 1. Purchase a Server
 2. Purchase a Domain that you can use for HTTP GET Requests
 3. Clone this repro onto your Server
-4. Insert your Weather Region
+4. Insert your Weather Region (latitude, longitude)

 OpenWeather API
 1. Go to https://openweathermap.org/api and create your API Key